Streaming on Twitch might look like a difficult task if you’re restricted to a console, but it’s much easier than you’d think.

 - Login to your account if you haven’t done so already

 - Set the title and options for your broadcast

 You can also end the stream at any time by pressing the Share button and choosing the option to end your broadcast.

-The Nintendo Switch doesn’t have a native streaming app like the PS4 or Xbox One, so the only way to stream games from the console is to use a capture card, which is detailed down below.
+The Nintendo Switch, unfortunately, doesn’t have a native streaming app like PlayStation or Xbox.
+The only way to stream games from the console is by using a capture card.

 Problems with native gaming app streaming